 Was Your Child Injured in an Accident in Boca Raton?

 Children are concerned with only one thing: having fun.
 Adults are responsible for ensuring that children are having fun in a safe manner.
-Sadly, the leading cause of death among children are accidental child injuries.
+Sadly, the leading cause of death among children is accidental child injuries.
 It is clear that accidents involving children can and do happen.
-In addition to making sure their children get the medical treatment they need for their injuries, parents often seek to ensure that whomever is at fault for their child’s injury is held accountable.
+In addition to making sure their children get the medical treatment they need for their injuries, parents often seek to ensure that whoever is at fault for their child’s injury is held accountable.
 Our Boca Raton child injury lawyers are here to help you with your accident claim.

 Negligence To Children